 Warwick Furnace Farms

 The manor house at Warwick Furnace was built in 1738, the building of the Furnace having been set into operation by Samuel Nutt just prior to his death in 1737.
-(See Warwick Furnace Farms venue page.)
+(See Warwick Furnace Farms site page.)

 Reading Furnace Historic District